pnnl/oedisi_dopf/README.md

 ```

 ## Build and Run
-Replace the "<path>" below to point to the desired scenario
+Replace the \<scenario\> below to point to the desired scenario folder name

 ```shell
 ./run.sh <scenario>